Bigjaked/python-timeclok/README.md

 ./clok.sh --help

 # Enable calling the program by typing clok instead of ./clok.sh
-# add this to the end of your .bashrc file to make it last longet than the current
+# add this to the end of your .bashrc file to make it last longest than the current
 # shell session.
 alias clok="./clok.sh"
 ```